kravchik/yads/README.md

-YADS - Yads Abstract Data Syntax
+YADS
 =======

-**Parsing, serialization, deserialization - currently available in Java only.
-I am open to collaboration for other languages.**
+**YADS** - Yads Abstract Data Syntax

-### little description
+Mark-up language like JSON and YAML, but better, and with builtin serialization.

 ### several self explanatory examples